Frequently Asked Questions

 I source only legally harvested skulls from small taxidermists across the country.
-There is no one specific place.
-Alligator skulls come from alligator farms in Florida.
 I try to seek out skulls found in nature by people when I can.
 Many of my deer skulls come from hunters and nature lovers, and coyote skulls come largely from predator control programs across the country.

 "Can I get a custom skull?"

 "How do you make these?
 Can you post a video?
 What paint do you use?
 How do you adhere the crystals?"

 I keep the methods I use for creating my pieces private.
-I know that many artists would like to try creating a piece with a skull they have, but daily I get tagged in photos from artists actively working to make cheap copies of my work.
+I know that many artists would like to try creating a piece with a skull they have, but I respectfully decline to share this information.

 "Would you ever do a --(Insert rare, unusual or endangered animal) skull in your style?"

 There is a narrow window of species I work with and I verify the conservation status of each one.
-I do not work with most big trophy species (think Africa), almost any birds, as well as big cats.
-I absolutely never, ever, work with bats due to the over harvest of them, as well as the number of them displaced or killed each year by human activity.
+I do not work with almost any birds, bats, or most large predators (big cats, wolves, etc).
+However, I do enjoy working with high quality replicas of these species and post them for sale when I can.

 "Why are some skulls not available in certain states, like California?"